Niush/laravel-nano-to/README.md

 Update config file (``config/laravel-nano-to.php``) with your desired settings.
 Use ``env`` where ever required.

 ## Configuration
 Add Nano Webhook Secret in your env file.
-Make sure it is difficult to guess with random string. **DO NOT USE APP_ENV**.
+Make sure it is difficult to guess with random string. **DO NOT USE SAME AS APP_ENV**.
 ```
 NANO_WEBHOOK_SECRET=
 ```